webplatform/docs/html/attributes/class/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=This example uses the className attribute to apply one or more styles to an HTML element.
+|Description=This example uses the class attribute to apply one or more styles to an HTML element.
 |Code=&lt;!doctype html&gt;
 &lt;html&gt;
   &lt;head&gt;